simp/simp-doc/docs/changelogs/latest.rst

 ^^^^^^^^^^

 This package has been deprecated.
-Its final release provides a stub with to ensure any files it delivered into ``/var/simp/enviroments/simp/rsync``, a potentially active secondary enviroment, are not erased.
+Its final release provides a stub with to ensure any files it delivered into ``/var/simp/environments/simp/rsync``, a potentially active secondary environment, are not erased.
 You can remove this package if your site is not using a ``simp`` environment.

 simp-rsync-skeleton